ymanshur/synasishouse/README.md

 There are 2 (at least) main services to handle the ordering and warehousing process: **Order** and **Inventory** services.

-The Order acts as a facade for the upstream service, which has responsibilities to orchestrate the user's order placing and notification brokering.
+The Order acts as a facade for the upstream service, which has responsibilities to orchestrate the user's order placement and notification brokering.

-While Inventory serves as the single source of truth for **product and stock management**.
-It maintains robustness of product availability and consistency of stock, especially for **distributed transactions** by leveraging **PostgreSQL** ACID properties.
+Inventory serves as the single source of truth for **product and stock management**.
+It maintains robustness of product availability and consistency of stock, especially for **distributed transactions,** by leveraging **PostgreSQL** ACID properties.

 Communication between services using the **gRPC protocol**, and there is a gateway as a **reverse proxy**, while securing the backend from outside exposure.

-Each order is treated like a **transaction that has an expiry**.
-Once a transaction expires, the Order service will send release-related stocks to the Inventory service through asynchronous processing.
+Each order has an expiry, which is 24 hours after stocks are checked out.
+Once a transaction expires and the order is still 'pending,' the Order service will send release-related stocks to the Inventory service through **RabbitMQ** delayed messaging asynchronously.

 ## Design Architecture